January 30, 2025

 F.C.C.
 Chair Orders Investigation Into NPR and PBS Stations

-x Brendan Carr, the chairman of the Federal Communications Commission, informed NPR and PBS this week that he had ordered an investigation into the practice of their member stations airing sponsorships.
+Brendan Carr, the chairman of the Federal Communications Commission, informed NPR and PBS this week that he had ordered an investigation into the practice of their member stations airing sponsorships.
 Mr. Carr told Katherine Maher, NPR’s chief executive, and Paula Kerger, PBS’s chief executive, about the investigation in a letter on Wednesday.
-Mr.
+Mr. Carr, who

 F.C.C.
 Chair Orders Investigation Into NPR and PBS Stations Read More »